 About David

-Feldenkrais Trainer David Zemach-Bersin met Dr. Moshe Feldenkrais in 1973 and studied with him in person for ten years in the U.S., Europe, and Israel.
-David also studied with Gaby Yaron and Yochanon Rywerant.
-He has maintained a private Functional Integration practice since 1977 and is recognized for his contribution to strengthening Dr. Feldenkrais’s legacy.
+Feldenkrais Trainer David Zemach-Bersin met Dr. Moshe Feldenkrais in 1973 and studied with him for ten years in the U.S., Europe, and Israel.
+David also studied extensively with Gaby Yaron and Yochanon Rywerant.
+He has maintained a Functional Integration practice since 1977 and is recognized for his contribution to strengthening Dr. Feldenkrais’s legacy.
 A graduate of UC Berkeley with post-graduate work in physiological psychology, David has created numerous audio and video programs and is the co-author of Relaxercise (HarperCollins).
-David is a past President of FGNA.
-David directs and teaches in Feldenkrais professional training programs around the world.
-He has been teaching online since April 2020 and is the founder and director of Feldenkrais Access.
-He lives with his family in Farmington Valley, Connecticut.
+He is a past President of FGNA and co-directed the Feldenkrais Institute of New York and Feldenkrais Resources.
+David has directed and served as the Lead Teacher in sixteen Feldenkrais Professional Training Programs.
+He has been developing and teaching live-online and on-demand programs for Feldenkrais Teachers and the public online since 2020 as the Director of Feldenkrais Access.
+He lives with his family in the Farmington Valley of Connecticut.